$\mathscr{E}'$ as an algebra by multiplicative convolution

 For $\min_j |z_j|> R$ the function $\cC_T(z)$ is defined and holomorphic and it has the expansion

 We have proved the following \begin{proposition} Let $B\subset\Rn$ be compact and closed with respect to multiplication.
-The algebra $(\cE'(B),\star)$ is algebra-isomorphic to the algebra of all distributions on $\Cn$ which are holomorphic on $(\C\setminus[-R,+R])^d$ for some $R>0$, regular with value 0 in all infinite points of $\widehat{\C}^d$ and zero solutions for $\db$ outside $B$, equipped with Hadamard multiplication of the coefficients of theire Laurent expansion around $(\infty,\dots,\infty)$. \end{proposition}
+The algebra $(\cE'(B),\star)$ is algebra-isomorphic to the algebra of all distributions on $\Cn$ which are holomorphic on $(\C\setminus[-R,+R])^d$ for some $R>0$, regular with value 0 in all infinite points of $\widehat{\C}^d$ and zero solutions for $\db$ outside $B$, equipped with Hadamard multiplication of the coefficients of their Laurent expansion around $(\infty,\dots,\infty)$. \end{proposition}

-We will now give a description in terms properties of the functions on $(\C\setminus\R)^d$.
-All of the following is well known.
+We will now give a description in terms of properties of the functions on $(\C\setminus\R)^d$.
+All of the following is well known (see \cite{Sch,Ti}).
 We indicate the proofs for the convenience of the reader.